dileep-p/myblog/content/blog/2017-01-17-ansible-dcos.markdown

 * *Most of our microservice applications are running on containers and container orchestration is pretty easy with dc/os.
 You can also use other tools like docker-swarm, Kubernetes etc for this purpose however there are some apps which are not running in containers & connected to some microservice container applications.
 So we need way to provide HA, reliability and scalability for those apps as well.*

-* *we used AWS for our development/staging environments.
+* *We used AWS for our development/staging environments.
 Our testing & production env are running on-premises due to data compliance policies.*

 * *dc/os provides Cloudformation templates to create the setup in AWS.* [Click here to see the cloudformation template](https://downloads.dcos.io/dcos/stable/aws.html?_ga=1.118161932.488990590.1483648358).